allyusd/twblog-source/_posts/2017-03-26-new-blog-online.md

 ---
 title: "New blog online!"
-tags:
+tags: post
-  - jekyll
 ---

 I have a Chinese blog [Jian-Ching 學習筆記](//jian-ching.blogspot.com) at blogger since 2014-02-20.